-NT Shade can install all your Playground needs IN-HOUSE
+NT Shade can install all your playground needs IN-HOUSE

 NT Shade have been installing playgrounds here in the Territory for nearly 10 years.
 If you want a quality job we are your first stop.
 Come and see Chris and Michelle and we can help plan your next great playground.

-Some of our jobs include RAAF Base Darwin, Northcrest Berrimah, Anula Regional Playground and numerous small pocket parks and schools.
+Other recent jobs include RAAF Base Darwin, Northcrest Berrimah, Anula Regional Playground and numerous small pocket parks and schools.

 Chris and Michelle both completed an intensive Playground Safety Course, fulfilling requirements to be a Playground Safety Inspector.
-We can conduct visual inspections of park facilities and can contribute to OSH Hazard identification and risk assessment.
+We can conduct visual inspections of park facilities and can contribute to OHS Hazard identification and risk assessment.